Welltower (NYSE:WELL) Issues Q2 2022 Earnings Guidance

 Welltower (NYSE:WELL – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.84-$0.87 for the period.
 The company issued revenue guidance of -.

-Several research analysts have recently commented on the stock.
-StockNews.com raised shares of Welltower from a sell rating to a hold rating in a research note on Sunday, April 3rd.
-Mizuho raised their price objective on shares of Welltower from $94.00 to $96.00 and gave the company a buy rating in a research note on Monday, March 21st.
-Capital One Financial assumed coverage on shares of Welltower in a research note on Friday.
-They issued an overweight rating and a $95.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Welltower from $103.00 to $108.00 in a research note on Wednesday, April 27th.
-Finally, Zacks Investment Research lowered shares of Welltower from a hold rating to a sell rating and set a $88.00 price objective for the company. in a research note on Monday, February 21st.
-One analyst has rated the stock with a sell rating, three have given a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of Buy and an average target price of $97.29.
+Welltower (NYSE:WELL – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
+The real estate investment trust reported $0.14 EPS for the quarter, missing the consensus estimate of $0.82 by ($0.68).
+The company had revenue of $1.40 billion during the quarter, compared to analyst estimates of $1.38 billion.
+Welltower had a net margin of 6.42% and a return on equity of 1.81%.
+Welltower’s quarterly revenue was up 32.7% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.80 EPS.
+Analysts forecast that Welltower will post 3.54 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, May 31st.
-Shareholders of record on Tuesday, May 24th were paid a $0.61 dividend.
-The ex-dividend date of this dividend was Monday, May 23rd.
-This represents a $2.44 annualized dividend and a yield of 2.80%.
-Welltower’s dividend payout ratio is currently 325.34%.
+A number of equities research analysts recently commented on the company.
+Mizuho upped their price objective on Welltower from $94.00 to $96.00 and gave the company a buy rating in a report on Monday, March 21st.
+Deutsche Bank Aktiengesellschaft increased their price target on Welltower from $103.00 to $108.00 in a research report on Wednesday, April 27th.
+Zacks Investment Research lowered Welltower from a hold rating to a sell rating and set a $88.00 price objective on the stock. in a research note on Monday, February 21st.
+Scotiabank upgraded Welltower from a sector perform rating to a sector outperform rating and set a $110.00 target price on the stock in a research note on Monday, April 4th.
+Finally, KeyCorp raised their price objective on Welltower from $96.00 to $98.00 and gave the stock an overweight rating in a research note on Friday, April 1st.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $97.29.

-Several large investors have recently bought and sold shares of the company.
-Advisory Services Network LLC grew its stake in shares of Welltower by 10.1% during the 1st quarter.
-Advisory Services Network LLC now owns 3,570 shares of the real estate investment trust’s stock worth $344,000 after purchasing an additional 327 shares during the period.
-Toroso Investments LLC grew its stake in shares of Welltower by 31.1% during the 1st quarter.
-Toroso Investments LLC now owns 6,548 shares of the real estate investment trust’s stock worth $630,000 after purchasing an additional 1,553 shares during the period.
-Orion Portfolio Solutions LLC grew its stake in shares of Welltower by 24.0% during the 1st quarter.
-Orion Portfolio Solutions LLC now owns 3,746 shares of the real estate investment trust’s stock worth $360,000 after purchasing an additional 724 shares during the period.
-BNP Paribas Arbitrage SA grew its stake in shares of Welltower by 9.9% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 201,776 shares of the real estate investment trust’s stock worth $19,399,000 after purchasing an additional 18,191 shares during the period.
-Finally, Wealthfront Advisers LLC boosted its position in shares of Welltower by 11.5% in the 1st quarter.
-Wealthfront Advisers LLC now owns 28,951 shares of the real estate investment trust’s stock worth $2,784,000 after buying an additional 2,993 shares in the last quarter.
-93.79% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Advisory Services Network LLC boosted its stake in Welltower by 10.1% during the 1st quarter.
+Advisory Services Network LLC now owns 3,570 shares of the real estate investment trust’s stock valued at $344,000 after purchasing an additional 327 shares during the last quarter.
+Toroso Investments LLC boosted its stake in shares of Welltower by 31.1% in the 1st quarter.
+Toroso Investments LLC now owns 6,548 shares of the real estate investment trust’s stock worth $630,000 after buying an additional 1,553 shares during the last quarter.
+Orion Portfolio Solutions LLC boosted its stake in shares of Welltower by 24.0% in the 1st quarter.
+Orion Portfolio Solutions LLC now owns 3,746 shares of the real estate investment trust’s stock worth $360,000 after buying an additional 724 shares during the last quarter.
+BNP Paribas Arbitrage SA boosted its stake in shares of Welltower by 9.9% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 201,776 shares of the real estate investment trust’s stock worth $19,399,000 after buying an additional 18,191 shares during the last quarter.
+Finally, Wealthfront Advisers LLC boosted its stake in shares of Welltower by 11.5% in the 1st quarter.
+Wealthfront Advisers LLC now owns 28,951 shares of the real estate investment trust’s stock worth $2,784,000 after buying an additional 2,993 shares during the last quarter.
+93.79% of the stock is owned by institutional investors and hedge funds.

 Welltower Company Profile (Get Rating)